Norway wealth fund employee sues for workplace gender discrimination

-OSLO, April 12 (Reuters) - A gender discrimination hearing is due to open at a court in Oslo on Wednesday in a case brought by an employee at Norway's $1.4 trillion sovereign wealth fund, one of the world's largest investors, against her employer.
+OSLO, April 12 (Reuters) - A court in Oslo on Wednesday began hearing a gender discrimination case brought by an employee at Norway's $1.4 trillion sovereign wealth fund against her employer.

-Elisabeth Bull Daae, head of trading analytics at Norges Bank Investment Management, is sueing the unit of the central bank managing the fund for 16 million crowns ($1.54 million) in compensation and damages, court documents show.
+Elisabeth Bull Daae, head of trading analytics at Norges Bank Investment Management, is suing the unit of the central bank managing the fund for 16 million crowns ($1.54 million) in compensation and damages.

+She says she was paid less than her male colleagues doing equivalent jobs for a decade.

 The central bank, which pushes the firms it invests in to have more women on their boards and to combat all forms of discrimination, denies the allegations.